 Google Earth imagery of the property from between the years of 1993 and 2016 were also reviewed.
 No landslide or other geological hazard features were noted in the imagery.
-The property was observed to contain some surficial gravel, cobbles, and boulders, and devoid of drainages.

-Most of the project area was found to be covered in various forms of vegetation, with no bedrock exposures anywhere on the property.
+The property was observed to contain some surficial gravel, cobbles, and boulders, and be devoid of drainages aside from two small gullies that pass approximately north-south through the western and eastern portions of the property, respectively.
+Most of the project area was found to be covered in various forms of vegetation, predominantly grasses and low-lying shrubs and bushes; no bedrock exposures were observed on the property.